Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 ### Collaboration

 Finally, I want to briefly describe how to propose changes and edits on this blog.
 For the coders and tech-savvy people: GitHub & Pull Requests.
+Of course I am far from being the first one to use this idea (e.g. [GitBook](https://github.com/GitbookIO/gitbook)).

 For the rest of you, who aren't familiar with these two terms, I will now introduce you to the world of *version control software*: